 Introduction

+This section will be dealt with when the report will be finalised

-The frequency range 1 260-1 300 MHz, used by the Europe-an GALILEO system for the provisioning of global radionavigation-satellite service (GNSS), occupies a portion of the frequency band 1 240- 1 300 MHz which is also allocated to the amateur and amateur-satellite services on a secondary basis in the ITU Radio Regulations.
+The frequency range 1 240-1 260 MHz, used by the Russian Federation Glonass system and the frequency range 1 260-1 300 MHz, used by the European GALILEO system as well as by the Chinese Beidou and the Japanese QZSS (and planned to be used by the Korean KPS) for the provisioning of radio navigation -satellite service (RNSS), occupies the frequency band 1 240- 1 300 MHz which is also allocated to the amateur and amateur-satellite services on a secondary basis in the ITU Radio Regulations.
 This band is further shared with primary allocations to the radiolocation (RLS), radionavigation (RNS) on a co-primary basis and with the Earth exploration-satellite service (EESS (active)) a co-secondary basis.

-With the implementation of the GALILEO system, it has be-come necessary to clarify more specific the operating conditions for certain applications (operating modes) in the amateur and amateur satellite services to ensure the continued use of this band and to ensure an appropriate long-term development of both services.
+With the implementation of the GALILEO system, it has become necessary to clarify more specific the operating conditions for certain applications (operating modes) in the amateur and amateur satellite services to ensure the continued use of this band and to ensure an appropriate long-term development of both services.

-For radio amateurs worldwide the allocation to the amateur service in the frequency band 1 240-1 300 MHz, also known as the “23cm-band”, is an important frequency band between the allocations in 430-440 MHz and 2 300-2 450 MHz as the physical propagation conditions are very specific for propagation monitoring and communication experiments.
+For radio amateurs worldwide the allocation to the amateur service in the frequency band 1 240-1 300 MHz, also known as the “23cm-band”, is an important frequency band between the allocations in 430-440 MHz and 2 300-2 450 MHz as the physical conditions are very specific for propagation monitoring and communication experiments.

-This report analyses conditions for the coexistence of the GALILEO GNSS receiver processing the E6 signals with emissions from stations operating in the amateur and amateur-satellite services allocated in the frequency range 1 260-1 300 MHz.
+This report analyses conditions for the coexistence of the RNSS receiver processing the signals with emissions from stations operating in the amateur and amateur-satellite services allocated in the frequency range 1 240-1 300 MHz.
 It is based on two measurement campaigns (2, 3).

 AMATEUR SERVICES